Skip to Main Content

 Motivation

 MA plans have an incentive to potentially make enrollees appear sicker on paper than they are in reality, driving up risk scores and federal reimbursement.
-MediCode equips policymakers, regulators, and researchers with transparent, standardized metrics to evaluate variation in diagnostic coding, pinpoint the drivers of excessive payments, and inform evidence-based policy responses.

 Tool Features

-• Transparent, reproducible metrics comparing coding intensity across contracts and parent companies, as well as state-level differences in coding intensity
+• Transparent, reproducible metrics comparing coding intensity across contracts and parent companies, as well as state-level differences in coding intensity.

-• A detailed breakdown of how policy levers (such as coding caps or audit reforms) would impact payments
+• A detailed breakdown of how policy levers (such as coding caps or audit reforms) would impact payments.

 What Does the Tool Find?